KMikhaylovCTG/next-graphql-api/README.md

 even surfacing the parsed body of articles as a queryable data object to let clients pull out specific content components from an article body.

+## Setup

+We cache responses in Redis, therefore for development you will need to install and run an instance of it

+    brew install redis
+    redis-server

 ## Using Next GraphQL API

 You will need a GraphQL API token from the config-vars.
 Once you have it, you can